thegeek-sys/Vault/Class/Multicore/CUDA - Compute Unified Device Architecture.md

 ![[Pasted image 20251126120328.png]]

 ### Context switching
 Usually a SM has more resident blocks/warps than what it is able to concurrently run and each SM can switch seamlessly between warps.
-In fact each thread has its own private execution context that is maintained on-chip (i.e. context switch comes for free)
+In fact each thread has its own private **execution context that is maintained on-chip** (i.e. context switch comes for free)

 When an instruction to be executed by a warp need to wait for the result of a previously initiated long-latency operation, the warp is not selected for execution (e.g. memory read, long latency floating-point operations).
 This mechanism of filling the latency time of operations with work from other threads often called **latency tolerance** or *latency hiding*

 Given a sufficient number of warps, the hardware will likely find a warp to execute at any point in time, thus making full use of the execution hardware in spite of these long latency operations

+>[!info]
-With warp scheduling, the long waiting time of warp instruction is “hidden” by executing instrction from other warps
+>With warp scheduling, the long waiting time of warp instruction is “hidden” by executing instructions from other warps

 This ability to tolerate long-latency operations is the main reason GPUs do not dedicate nearly as much chip area to cache memories and branch prediction mechanisms as do CPUs

+>[!example]
+>>[!question] A CUDA device allows up to 8 blocks and 1024 threads per SM, and 512 threads per block.
+Shall we use 8x8, 16x16 or 32x32 thread block?
+>
+>>[!done] 8x8 blocks
+>>We would have 64 threads per block, so to fill the 1024 threads we can have for each SM, we  would need $1024/64=16$ blocks
+>>
+>>However, we can have at most 8 blocks per SM, thus we would end with only $64\times 8=512$ threads per SM so we are not fully utilizing the resources.
+>>Most likely, at some time, the scheduler might not find threads to schedule when some thread is waiting for long-latency operations
+>
+>>[!done] 16x16 blocks
+>>We would have 256 threads per block, so to fill the 1024 threads we can have for each SM, we would need $1024/256=4$ blocks.
+>>
+>>This would allow to have 1024 threads on the SM, so there will be a lot of opportunities for latency hiding
+>
+>>[!done] 32x32 blocks
+>>We would have 1024 threads per block, which is higher than the 512 threads per block we can have

+>[!example]
+>>[!question] A CUDA device allows up to 8 blocks and 1536 threads per SM, and 1024 threads per block.
+Shall we use 8x8, 16x16 or 32x32 thread block?
+>
+>>[!done] 8x8 blocks
+>>We would have 64 threads per block, so to fill the 1536 threads we can have for each SM, we would need $1536/64 = 24$ blocks and $24>8$ so it can’t be possible
+>
+>>[!done] 16x16 blocks
+>>We would have 256 threads per block, so to fill the 1536 threads we can have for each SM, we would need $1536/256 = 6$ blocks
+>>
+>>We achieve full capacity (unless other resources constraints come into play)
+>
+>>[!done] 32x32 blocks
+>>We would have 1024 threads per block.
+Only one block can fit (two would bring the number of threads to $2048$, which is higher than $1536$)
+>>
+>>Thus, we would use only $2/3$ of the thread capacity of the SM ($1024$ out of $1536$)

+>[!example]
+>A grid of 4x5x3 blocks, each made of 100 threads and the GPU has 16 SMs.
+Thus, we have 4x5x3=60 blocks, that need to be distributed over 60 16SMs
+>
+>Let’s assume that they are distributed round-robin and 12 SMs will receive 4 blocks, and 6 SMs will receive 3 blocks.
+It would be inefficient, in fact while the first 12 SMs process the last block, the other 6 SMs are idle
+>
+>A block contains 100 threads, which are divided into $100/32 = 4$ warps.
+In this case the first three warps have $32$ threads, and the last one have $4$ threads ($32+32+32+4$)
+>Let’s assume we can only schedule a warp at a time (e.g., because we have 32 CUDA cores per SM), so the last warp would only use 4 out of the 32 available cores ($87.5\%$ of the cores on each SM will be unused)